astroML/gatspy/doc/periodic/template.rst

     >>> model = model.fit(t_r, mag_r, dmag_r)

 With this model fit, we can now compute the light curve for any given period.
-This fit will try all available templates and use the one which provides the closest fit:
+This fit will compute the RMS residual around all available templates and use the one which provides the closest fit:

     >>> t_fit = np.linspace(0, period, 1000)
     >>> mag_fit = model.predict(t_fit, period=period)